Understanding Creativity: Role of Psychological...

 Goal

 Employees working in any of the functional areas have the potential to be creative at work.
 Surprisingly, the slow pace of innovation may stem from the fact that employees’ creativity often is not welcomed by the organizational context and does not receive a positive response from influential others.
 Organizations fail to capitalize on the creative output of their employees when the creative ideas of their employees are not identified or not appreciated for their true value.
-Thereby investigating how people receive creativity and developing an understanding of what happens to the employees’ creative ideas in the innovation process has both scientific and practical value.
+Therefore investigating how people receive creativity and developing an understanding of what happens to the employees’ creative ideas in the innovation process has both scientific and practical value.
 Therefore, it is critical for the management, organizational communication and culture field to understand personal and contextual factors that may affect the evaluation and adoption of creative ideas.

 Scope and Information for Authors